-Warmer Homes Scotland's story
+Warmer Homes Scotland's Story

 The scope of measures currently delivered includes:

-- Insulation systems (e.g. cavity wall, loft, draught proofing, underfloor)
+- Insulation systems (e.g. cavity wall, loft, draught-proofing, underfloor)

 - Heating systems (e.g. gas central heating, air/ground source heat pumps, biomass boilers, electric storage heaters)

-- Other measures (e.g. renewable technologies, water saving measures, secondary glazing)
+- Other measures (e.g. renewable technologies, water-saving measures, secondary glazing)

 Part of the role played by Warmworks is introducing new technologies to the Scottish market through the scheme delivery, such as battery storage and robotic underfloor insulation.

 Work is delivered by a supply chain of 22 local installers, mostly small- and medium-sized enterprises, based in all parts of Scotland.
 This supply chain ensures that the service is national in scale but local in experience.
-Warmworks uses only registered, accredited installers who can demonstrably meet the high quality standards.
+Warmworks uses only registered, accredited installers who can demonstrably meet high-quality standards.
 It is a partnership-based approach with Warmworks committed to delivering on job creation, training and skills development.
 132 apprenticeships have been created and sustained in the supply chain since the scheme started.

 There are numerous wider community benefits as a result of this scheme.
 For example, all of the supply chain members have a contractual commitment to pay the Living Wage, but more than half have gone on to become accredited Living Wage Employers.
-Warmworks does not formally report on the wider health impacts of their work, but other studies have shown how living in a worm, dry home can bring tangible benefits for physical and mental health.
+Warmworks does not formally report on the wider health impacts of their work, but other studies have shown how living in a warm, dry home can bring tangible benefits for physical and mental health.

-- Quality, transparency and trust are essential elements of the scheme.
+Quality, transparency and trust are essential elements of the scheme.

-Having a registered supply chain and partnership-approach to working with installers to deliver services helps achieve this aim.
+Having a registered supply chain and partnership approach to working with installers to deliver services helps achieve this aim.

-- There is no "one size fits all" solution and the local experience of individual installers within the supply chain can provide valuable insight on bespoke solutions.
+There is no "one size fits all" solution and the local experience of individual installers within the supply chain can provide valuable insight on bespoke solutions.

-- The multi-year funding commitment behind Warmer Homes Scotland has been vital in creating such a strong and robust supply chain across the nation.
+The multi-year funding commitment behind Warmer Homes Scotland has been vital in creating such a strong and robust supply chain across the nation.